 Born in Tenterden Kent County England, in 1827, George Barnes came to Syracuse in 1844 and studied law in the firm of Wilkinson and Bagg.
 John Wilkinson was President of the Syracuse and Utica Railroad and an organizer of what became the New York Central Railroad in 1853.
 Barnes became a major player in two lucrative professions: The law and railroads.
 Through these businesses, he became friends with Charles B. Sedgwick.
 In 1851, he joined the law firm of Sedgwick and Andrews.

 This trio of families formed a core group of Underground Railroad supporters.
-All three of the men served as members of the thirteen-person Vigilance Committee appointed for Syracuse in October 4, 1850.
-(Loguen, 395) George Barnes signed a call for a mass convention to be held in the Syracuse City Hall on October 14, 1851 “to take into consideration the Principles of the American Government, and the extent to which they are trampled under foot by the Fugitive Slave Law.”
+All three of the men served as members of the thirteen-person Vigilance Committee appointed for Syracuse on October 4, 1850.
+(Loguen, 395) George Barnes signed a call for a mass convention to be held in the Syracuse City Hall on October 14, 1851 “to take into consideration the Principles of the American Government and the extent to which they are trampled underfoot by the Fugitive Slave Law.”
 Barnes and Sedgwick contributed bail money for those indicted as a result of the Jerry Rescue.
 George Barnes, with others, signed bail for $2000 each for a group of three white men.
 Barnes also signed bail for $4000 for William Thompson, an African American.
 Sedgwick served as legal counsel.
 (Standard, October 16 and 21, 1851)

 In succeeding years, George Barnes continued his anti-slavery work.
 The family held anti-slavery meetings in their library at 930 James St. Judging from Barnes’ participation in anti-slavery meetings, as reported in local newspapers.
 In March 1854, he signed a call for a meeting to support the rescue of a freedom seeker in Milwaukee, Wisconsin.
 (Standard, March 20, 1854) In April 1854, he was one of the Directors of a newly-formed City Anti-Slavery Society.
 (Religious Records, April 13, 1854) The following July, he was one of several hundred Syracuse men to issue a call for a convention to appoint local delegates to a state-wide convention opposed to the Kansas-Nebraska Act.
 (Standard, July 31, 1854)

-In 1855, George Barnes became editor of the Chronicle, in support of the new Republican party.
 After a brief period in Cincinnati, he returned to Syracuse and became the founder and first president of the Syracuse State Bank and the Trust and Deposit Company of Onondaga.

 George and Rebecca Barnes’ James Street house was a gathering place for such notables as Rev. Samuel Joseph May (who actually presided over the marriage of George and Rebecca); Garrett Smith; Elizabeth Cady Stanton and her husband, Henry.